 - Leona Kockenmeister, Vice President

-- Alyssa Leck Jensick, Artist, Faculty at Carson Middle School, Carson City
+- Alyssa Leck Jensick, Carson City; Artist, Carson Middle School faculty member

-- Jim McCormick, Professor Emeritus, University of Nevada, Reno
+- Jim McCormick, Reno; Artist, Professor Emeritus, University of Nevada, Reno

-- Bonnie Parnell, State Assemblywoman, retired, Carson City
+- Bonnie Parnell, Carson City; State Assemblywoman, retired

 - Sharon Rosse, Executive Director